Five Things To Do In: Buenos Aires, Argentina

 La Boca is an iconic neighborhood located in the southeastern corner of Buenos Aires.
 The cobblestone streets of La Boca are lined with charming pastel colored buildings that contribute to the romantic atmosphere of the neighborhood.
 La Boca is the birthplace of the sultry dance genre known as tango.
 Tango performers can be frequently spotted dancing in the pedestrian filled avenues.
 La Boca emits a strong European flavor reminiscent of its early Italian settlers from Genoa, who are thought to have named the area after the Genoese neighborhood of Boccadasse.

 MALBA is the Latin American Art Museum of Buenos Aires, known in Spanish as el Museo de Arte Latino-Americano de Buenos Aires.
 The museum was opened in 2001 by businessman Eduardo Constantini, and featured pieces from his personal collection.
 The collection has since expanded to include works from modernist, Eurocentric, and surrealist artists.
 Exhibitions are periodically updated to showcase the progressing developments of Argentine art.

 Experience Buenos Aires for yourself!
-Join World Endeavors for an internship, study program, or volunteer project in the heart of the city.
+Join World Endeavors for an internship or volunteer project in the heart of the city.